cmsmcq/gingersnap/doc/gingersnap.md

   When interpreted by suitable software, SAPRGs thus effectively define a push-down automaton.
-The *ixml-to-saprg* module generates a push-down automaton which can effectively interprets the input grammar as a recursive transition network in the sense of Wood 1970.
+The *ixml-to-saprg* module generates a push-down automaton which can effectively interprets the input grammar as a recursive transition network in the sense of Woods 1970.
   Ignoring the stack in such a push-down automaton -- in particular ignoring the stack-related constraints on transitions -- reduces the push-down automaton to a finite state automaton recognizing the